brynnb/idlequest/README.md

 IdleQuest is an [idle/incremental game](https://en.wikipedia.org/wiki/Incremental_game) based on EverQuest, the iconic MMO released in 1999.
 Designed to progress on its own, players interact by making strategic choices to determine how the game plays out in an automated way.
 The goal is to recreate as much of the original EverQuest experience as possible using a database dump from the EverQuest emulator (EQEmu) project, which itself is data from scraping the original game.
 This data, rooted in the original game, allows for a nostalgic and detailed exploration of EverQuest’s world in a more casual, low commitment way.

-The game content and mechanics are as true to the original experience as can be reaosnably done with a single developer - the interface, classes, races, zones, items, NPCs, loot drops, skills, spells, etc are all very close to original EverQuest content.
+The game content and mechanics are as true to the original experience as can be reasonably done with a single developer - the interface, classes, races, zones, items, NPCs, loot drops, skills, spells, etc are all very close to original EverQuest content.

 Though there may be implementation of 3D graphics in the future, the current focus on this project is text-based adventuring with some visual aids.
 EverQuest was originally created from the era of MUDs (multi-user dungeons) which were basically EverQuest without graphics.
 It's fun to now return to the MUD heritage of the game, but with the addition of LLMs for dynamic quests, dialogue, and storytelling.